lxj616/lxj616.github.io/_posts/2021-09-26-reviving-leonid-afremov-paintings.markdown

 1. Looks like a oil painting by leonid afremov (style)
 2. Composition controlled as we wish, but not breaking freely on all object catagories (composition)
-3. Complete training with only a few data avaliable (only 600 paintings)
+3. Complete training with only a few data available (only 600 paintings)
 4. Sample on higher resolution

 ## References